Matched index of refraction flow facility

-How It Works
+Functionality

 MIR uses Doppler Velocimetry to produce a three-dimensional image of a model inside the loop.
 To do this, the loop circulates about 3500 gallons of semi-transparent mineral oil similar to baby oil.
 Special quartz models, built to scale, are inserted into the loop near the observation equipment.
 MIR is capable of analyzing a variety of models, including the interior of nuclear reactor cores.

 The purpose of MIR is to allow researchers to analyze a model's fluid properties; how its structure interacts with the flow of air, water or another fluid medium through and / or around it.
 In this way, MIR is somewhat comparable to a wind tunnel.
 The information MIR can provide is valuable to researchers who want to evaluate a design.

 Once the oil is flowing and is held at a defined temperature, the oil takes on the same refractive index as the quartz model.
 This refractive index matching is a common technique using in liquid flow experiments and allows researchers and instruments to see the flow within facility without distortion at the interface between the models and oil.
 Researchers can examine flow fields using particle image velocimetry through adding small particles to the oil or just using impurities in the oils.